spatialos/gdk-for-unity/docs/content/glossary.md

 >
 > * [The Launcher (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/operate/launcher)

 ### Locator connection flow

-This is the standard flow used to connect a [client-worker](#client-worker) to a cloud deployment.
-As such it is used for connecting [game clients](#game-client) to the [SpatialOS runtime](#spatialos-runtime) in production.
-An authenticated locator service is used to enumerate cloud deployments and connect to a chosen one.
+From SpatialOS v13.5, there are two versions of the Locator connection.
+The new v13.5+ Locator, in alpha, has additional functionality to the existing v10.4+ Locator which is the stable version.

+#### v10.4+ Locator connection flow (stable version)
+Use this Locator service connection flow for:
+ * Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)

+#### New v13.5+ Locator connection flow (alpha version)
+Use this Locator service connection flow for:

+* Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)
+* Connecting a client-worker instance to a cloud deployment from the Unity Editor for debugging via the [development authentication functionality](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
+(Note that you can also use the Receptionist to connect in this situation.)

 Note that there are [other ways (SpatialOS documentation)](https://docs.improbable.io/reference/13.3/shared/deploy/connect-external) to connect a client-worker to a cloud deployment without using the Locator flow.